ananthvk/workout-tracker/project/Specification.md

 ## Tech stack
 - Backend: Nodejs (fastify)
-- Fronted: Svelte
+- Fronted: Svelte / React
 - Deployment: Docker
 - Database: PostgreSQL

+ER and various diagrams created using [drawio](https://www.drawio.com/).
+[Penpot](https://penpot.app/) will be used to create designs for the frontend.

 ## Requirements
 ### Create a new workout tracker page
 Used to create new workouts for tracking.
-This page should have a workout name (input field), types (multiple select), and field type (RepsWeight, Reps, Time, TimeCalories).
+This page should have a workout name (input field), types (multiple select - cardio/strength/etc), and field type (RepsWeight, Reps, Time, TimeCalories).

 ### Add workout info page
 This page should enable the user to add details about a workout.
 Should record date-time added, date-time performed, fields depending on the workout (For example, reps and weights for dumbbell exercises).